 Engineering Works

-Engineering works will be taking place on Friday 12th, Saturday 13th, Sunday 14th and Monday 15th September.
+We will be operating a reduced timetable on 24th and 27th December.
+We will not be operating any services on 25th and 26th December.
 For more details, visit our engineering works page.
 For live updates, please see our Twitter/X.

 Lumo train over the river Tyne